Phil-Holland/CNE-RAT/README.md

 ### Running

-- Once *Docker* + *Docker compose* have been installed, running the following commands in the project root will build and start the application:
+- Once the prerequisite setup has been completed, running the following `docker-compose` commands in the project root will build and start the application:

 ```
 docker-compose build